o3de/tsc/meetings/notes/sig-meeting-20220301.md

 ## [Usability](https://github.com/o3de/tsc/issues/19#issuecomment-1054526017)

-THH - Proposal to add usability column to the sig feature matrix When filling out the grid for (e.g.) rigid body support, it was noted that a usability column to describe the state of the feature from a content-creator perspective would have been useful.
+THH - Proposal to add usability column to the sig feature matrix.
+When filling out the grid for (e.g.) rigid body support, it was noted that a usability column to describe the state of the feature from a content-creator perspective would have been useful.

 Suggestion: Separate simulation and tooling into two separate rows in the feature grid.